REVOLT N REIGN Terms & GLOSSARY

 Petition cards count toward control thresholds and victory conditions immediately upon entering play, unless a card effect explicitly states otherwise.

-Win condition requiring control of:
+Win condition requiring simultaneous control of:

-3 Petition cards
+4 Petition cards in play

-3 Scroll Pillars
+3 Scroll Pillars in play

-LP ≥ 20
+LP of 20 or greater

-Foundation cards that generate IP.
+Foundation cards that generate Independence Points (IP).

-Cannot be targeted or destroyed unless stated
+Cannot be targeted or destroyed unless stated by a card effect

 Most cost 0 IP